 The holiday season is here, and Christmas is right around the corner.
 If you have a special viola player on your list, and have no idea whatsoever what to get them, you’ve come to the right place.
 Whether you need to pick up a last-minute gift or have some time to plan, here are some easy, simple, and useful stocking stuffer ideas for viola players of all skill levels.
 In fact, many of them are so easy to find that you won’t even have to leave Music & Arts to purchase them!
-From mutes to hand lotion, here are a few stocking stuffer ideas for the viola player in your life.
+From mutes to hand lotion, here are a few stocking stuffer ideas for viola players in your life.

 Every viola player should have at least one mute in their arsenal.
 Ideal for performances and practice, a mute attaches to the bridge of the viola and, as the name implies, dampens the intensity of the sound produced.
 If your viola player lives in an apartment or has a baby brother or sister arriving shortly, a mute will enable them to practice without disturbing their neighbors or family.
 Due to its small size, a viola mute not only makes the perfect stocking-sized gift, but it can easily be transported in their gig bag or case.
 And, at prices that range from $1 to $40+, finding a mute that falls within your budget won’t be a problem.
 Plus, we’ve heard this gift goes over well with family members of viola players, so this gift will help you win points with the entire family.